Eucalyptus camaldulensis (red gum)

 PROTA, 2015.
 PROTA4U web database.
 Grubben GJH, Denton OA, eds.
 Wageningen, Netherlands: Plant Resources of Tropical Africa. http://www.prota4u.info

 The Plant List, 2013.
 The Plant List: a working list of all plant species.
 Version 1.1.
-London, UK: Royal Botanic Gardens, Kew. http://www.theplantlist.org
+In: The Plant List: a working list of all plant species.
+Version 1.1 Richmond, London, UK: Royal Botanic Gardens, Kew.http://www.theplantlist.org

 USDA-ARS, 2015.
 Germplasm Resources Information Network (GRIN).
 Online Database.
 Beltsville, Maryland, USA: National Germplasm Resources Laboratory. https://npgsweb.ars-grin.gov/gringlobal/taxon/taxonomysearch.aspx